Detector-based measurement-induced state updates in AdS/CFT: Conclusions and Outlook

 {\bf The experience of a bulk observer.} Suppose an observer in the bulk first sees an empty space, but detects the massive particle in the bulk after a measurement at the boundary.
 What does the observer experience?
 Do they gain information and think they had missed detecting a particle, or (as we have understood a comment in the paragraph previous to Eq.~(6.24) in Ref.~\cite{Akers:2022qdl}) is their memory affected to lose information about the past?
 How would one then quantify the gained/lost information?
 A natural guess is that it should be equal to the information gained by the measurement at the boundary.
 It would be interesting to apply this perspective to the newly proposed measurements that can determine the interior state of a black hole \cite{yidirim2025}.

 \acknowledgments

+The authors thank S. Antonini, S. Mathur, S. Raju, and X. Sun for comments and for drawing our attention to relevant literature.
 N.P. acknowledges financial support from the Magnus Ehrnrooth Foundation and the Academy of Finland via the Centre of Excellence program (Project No. 336810 and Project No. 336814).
 N.P. and E.K.-V. acknowledge the financial support of the Research Council of Finland through the Finnish Quantum Flagship project (358878, UH).
 E.K.-V. is in part supported by the Research Council of Finland grant 1371600.
 VB was supported in part by the DOE through DE-SC0013528 and QuantISED grant DE-SC0020360, and in part by the Eastman Professorship at Balliol College, University of Oxford.
+E.K.-V. gratefully acknowledges support from the Simons Center for Geometry and Physics, Stony Brook University at which some of the research for this paper was performed, during the program ``50 years of black hole information paradox".